Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 If you fail to foreign qualify, your business will be prohibited from maintaining any action or lawsuit in Kentucky courts.
 Plus, the attorney general could stay any in-progress actions or proceedings your LLC commenced.
 And there are monetary fines too.
 Your LLC will be subject to a $2 fine for each day it has been transacting business without authorization in the state.

 Two dollars might not seem like much, but when you consider that it adds up to $730 a year, it looks much more intimidating.
+You would also need to make up any LLC taxes that you should have been paying.
 That – combined with the fact that you could lose your legal standing in Kentucky – makes operating in the state without foreign qualifying a risky move.